 A STYLISTIC INSPIRATION

 The P-38 was extremely advanced for the late thirties and the development program was secret until very close to the U.S. entry into the war.
 Nonetheless, by early 1941, word of the radical-looking new fighter had reached GM styling chief Harley Earl.
-That spring, Earl called in a few favors and wrangled permission to take several of his senior designers — including Bill Mitchell, Art Ross, and Frank Hershey — to see the early-production P-38 at Selfridge Field.
+GM was heavily involved with the project — the Allison Division built the engines, using many parts made by Cadillac, and Oldsmobile Division built the cannon — so that spring, Earl called in a few favors and wrangled permission to take several of his senior designers, including Bill Mitchell, Art Ross, and Frank Hershey, to see the early-production P-38 at Selfridge Field.

 Earl’s men were deeply impressed with the sleek, twin-tailed aircraft.
 Conventional single-engine, single-tail fighters were not of great interest to most automotive designers since such aircraft had few elements that could be applied to cars, but the P-38 was a different story.
 According to Bill Mitchell, the designers were particularly struck by the way the lines of the tail booms carried through from nose to tail, but the Lightning offered a host of intriguing details, from the air intakes on the flanks of each boom to the stubby, rounded vertical fins.